rancher/docs/content/rancher/v2.x/en/backups/rollbacks/ha-server-rollbacks/_index.md

 ## Troubleshooting

-There is an issue with **rke v0.1.8** and below were the **rke-bundle-cert** container is left over from a failed etcd restore.
+With _v0.1.8_ and below, the **rke-bundle-cert** container is left over from a failed etcd restore.
 If you are having an issue with restoring an **etcd snapshot** then you can do the following on each etcd nodes before attempting to do another restore:

 ```